-13.0 SERIAL PERIPHERAL INTERFACE (SPI)
+13.0 SPI MODULE

-Note: This data sheet summarizes the features of this group of dsPIC30F1010/202X devices.
-It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
+For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).

-The Serial Peripheral Interface (SPI) module is a synchronous serial interface useful for communicating with other peripheral or microcontroller devices.
-These peripheral devices may be serial EEPROMs, shift registers, display drivers, ADC, etc. The SPI module is compatible with SPI and SIOP from Motorola[®].
+The Serial Peripheral Interface (SPI) module is a synchronous serial interface.
+It is useful for communicating with other peripheral devices such as EEPROMs, shift registers, display drivers and A/D converters, or other microcontrollers.
+It is compatible with Motorola's SPI and SIOP interfaces.

-Note: The dsPIC30F101/202X family has only

-one SPI.
-All references to x = 2 are

-intended for software compatibility with

-other dsPIC DSC devices.
+The dsPIC30F1010/202X family has only one SPI module.
+All references to x = 2 are intended for software compatibility with other dsPIC DSC devices.